aphilippartd/computeless-rag/README.md

   - `invokeModelFunction`

 ## 4. SAM Project Structure 📝
 The AWS Serverless Application Model (SAM) simplifies creating and deploying serverless applications on AWS.
-In our Computeless RAG tool project, the SAM template (`template.yaml`) and the GraphQL schema (`schema.graphql`) are key components defining the infrastructure and API interface.
+In the Computeless RAG tool project, the SAM template (`template.yaml`) and the GraphQL schema (`schema.graphql`) are key components defining the infrastructure and API interface.

-### 4.1 Overview of template.yaml
+### 4.1 Overview of `template.yaml`
-The template.yaml file defines the resources necessary for deploying the Computeless RAG tool on AWS.
+The `template.yaml` file defines the resources necessary for deploying the Computeless RAG tool on AWS.
 Here’s a breakdown of the primary components:

 - **AWS::Serverless::GraphQLApi**: This resource creates the AppSync API.
 It uses the GraphQL schema provided in the schema.graphql file.
 The API is configured with API keys for authentication and connected to various data sources and resolvers for handling operations.

-- **Functions**: Functions are defined for each step in the AppSync pipeline resolver, mapped to specific JavaScript files.
+- **AWS::Serverless::GraphQLApi - Functions**: Functions are defined for each step in the AppSync pipeline resolver, mapped to specific JavaScript files.
 Those functions have been covered in the **AppSync Pipeline Resolver Functions** section above.
 - **AWS::IAM::Role**: Defines the roles required for the AppSync data sources to interact with AWS services securely.
 Each role includes policies that grant necessary permissions for actions like retrieving secrets or invoking AI models.
+- **AWS::AppSync::DataSource**: In the SAM template, we are defining 3 AppSync HTTP datasources.
+They allow us to make HTTP calls on Pinecone, Amazon Bedrock and AWS Secrets Manager from within our AppSync pipeline resolvers.

-### 4.2 Understanding schema.graphql
+### 4.2 Understanding `schema.graphql`
-The schema.graphql file defines the GraphQL schema used by the AppSync API.
+The `schema.graphql` file defines the GraphQL schema used by the AppSync API.
 Here’s the structure:

 ```graphql
 type QueryOutput { output: String! }